Justin Moorhouse: Television

 In the 2010 series of Michael McIntyre's Comedy Roadshow, Justin appeared as one of the supporting acts.
 In the 2011–12 series of Celebrity Mastermind, he was one of the winners.
 His chosen specialist subject was Les Dawson.
 In 2013, he guest starred in Still Open All Hours.
 On 27 and 28 October 2016, he appeared in UKTV W channel's Celebrity Haunted Hotel Live broadcast from Elvey Farm Hotel near Pluckley in Kent, UK, supposedly the most haunted village in England.
 He was teamed up with friend and fellow Mancunian, actor John Thomson as they were pitted against fellow celebrity guests performing spooky challenges in the reality-based show leading up to Halloween.
-Paranormal-skeptic Moorhouse and roommate Thomson stayed one night in the hotel after completing their tasks.
+Paranormal-sceptic Moorhouse and roommate Thomson stayed one night in the hotel after completing their tasks.

 Radio

 Justin presented various shows at Manchester commercial radio station, Key 103 until February 2013.
 These shows included weekday drive and afternoons and latterly Sunday mornings with Coronation Street star Jennie McAlpine.

 He has written and appeared in his own BBC Radio 4 sitcom Everyone Quite Likes Justin.
 Elisabeth Mahoney, reviewing the comedy in The Guardian, said of the pilot episode "There's a satisfyingly high gag hit-rate for this new comedy about a radio presenter".

 He is also a semi-regular guest on 7 Day Sunday and Fighting Talk, both broadcast on BBC Radio 5 Live.
 He also occasionally presents shows on BBC Radio Manchester, and was an occasional 'friend' on Colin Murray and Friends, which aired from 10 am to 1 pm, on weekdays on Talksport.